Wusinho/nicolet-coding-challenge/README.md

 - The user may select one or more preferences, but they must select at least one of them.
 - Once the user has been registered successfully, an email will be sent confirming their subscription.

+Extra Ball 1 (Optional):

+- Even if the email has a valid format, that does not mean that it is an existing email.
+It could be that the domain does not exist, or it is not configured to receive mail.
+To prevent submitting this type of emails, we will only accept those that obtain a score greater than 0.7 when looking up in this API:

+Extra Ball 2 (Optional):

+- The landing page will be used in several countries, therefore it should be prepared to adapt it to different languages.
+This is what we know in software development as internationalization (i18n).

 # Description of the Project

 For the development of the project, the following tools were used: